Bridge Pillars External Two-Phase Flow CFD Simulation, ANSYS Fluent Training

 Bridge Pillars External Two-Phase Flow Methodology

 In this project, a two-phase flow of air and water around a bridge’s pillars is simulated with the VOF model, in which the first phase is air and the second is water.
-We found the RNG k-e model practical to model the flow’s turbulency.
+We found the RNG k-e model practical to model the flow’s turbulence.

 The present simulation and its results are considered to be steady and do not change as a function of time, and the effect of gravity has been taken into account.
 Also, the solver is pressure based.